indaco/modern-historian/ansible/roles/indaco.opc-ua/README.md

 # indaco.opc-ua

-It takes care of the entire setup for the modern historian stack.

 - Create needed folders
 - Pull docker image for node-alpine from docker hub
 - Build the docker image for the OPC UA server